osg-htc/docs/docs/other/network-performance-toolkit.md

 Network Performance Toolkit
 ================================

 This document is for System Administrators and advanced Grid Users.
-It describes the usage of tools provided by the [Virtual Data Toolkit](http://vdt.cs.wisc.edu) to evaluate the network performance between resources.
+It describes the usage of tools provided by the Open Science Grid to evaluate the network performance between resources.

 Introduction
 ------------